flash62au/EngineDriver_Home/docs/operation/index.rst

 Note:

-* To create a consist "on-the-fly", simply select additional locos for the same throttle, then select which way the new loco if facing.
+* To create a consist 'on-the-fly', simply select additional locos for the same throttle, then select which way the new loco if facing.
 Direction and speed will be sent for all.
 Release will release all for that throttle

 Detailed Instructions
 ---------------------